CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 ```JSON
 "weight": "3 kg"
 ```
 The numeric part of the string must be an integer.
 Use the largest unit you can keep full precision with.
 For example: 3 kg, not 3000 g.
+Accepts g and kg as units.

 ## "scent_tracked"
 (array of strings, optional)